How to Become a Radiation Physicist: Education and Career Roadmap

 Find out how to become a radiation physicist.
 Research the education and training requirements and learn about the experience you need to advance your career in medical or health physics.

-Do I Want to Be a Radiation Physicist?
+Should I Become a Radiation Physicist?

 Radiation physicists, also known as medical or health physicists, ensure that radiation machines deliver the correct amount of radiation during a patient's treatment.
 These professionals typically work with radiation oncologists to design a treatment schedule that will be the most effective at killing cancer cells; however, they might also be employed at nuclear power plants, where they are in charge of monitoring radiation levels and developing safety protocols or equipment.

 These medical professionals typically work in clean, well-lit hospital or laboratory environments.
 They are subject to a certain level of risk, dealing with radiation, but safety protocols should mitigate most health hazards.
-The U.S. Bureau of Labor Statistics reported the median annual salary for physicists working in hospitals or other medical environments was over $152,000 in May 2012.

 |Degree Level||Master's degree is standard; some positions require a PhD|